Stjepan Radeljić: Rijeka

 In July 2023, Radeljić signed a three-year deal with Rijeka.
 He made his official debut for the squad in a UEFA Europa Conference League qualifier against Dukagjini on 27 July.
 On 10 August, he scored his first goal for Rijeka in a UEFA Europa Conference League qualifier against B36 Tórshavn.
 Two weeks later, he made his league debut against Lokomotiva.
 On 25 August 2024, he scored his first league goal in a defeat of Osijek.
 He won his first trophy with the club on 25 May 2025, when they were crowned league champions.

+On 14 February 2026, he played his 100th match for the squad against Varaždin.

+Dinamo Zagreb

+In July, Radeljić joined Dinamo Zagreb on a contract until June 2030.
+He made his competitive debut for the team in a UEFA Champions League qualifier against Dukagjini on 28 July.
+A week later, he made his league debut against Slaven Belupo.

 International career

 Radeljić represented Bosnia and Herzegovina at various youth levels.

 In May 2024, he received his first senior call up, for friendly games against England and Italy.
 He debuted against the former on 3 June.

+In June 2026, Radeljić was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the last group match against Qatar on 24 June.